StanfordSpezi/SpeziQuestionnaire/Sources/SpeziQuestionnaire/SpeziQuestionnaire.docc/SpeziQuestionnaire.md

 #
 -->

-Module that enables apps to display and collect responses from [FHIR Questionnaires](http://hl7.org/fhir/R4/questionnaire.html).
+Enables apps to display and collect responses from FHIR questionnaires.

 ## Overview